Trade, Investment and Development

 Sub Sector: Blue Economy

 The inclusion of Blue Economy as the sub-sector of Trade, Investment and Development Sector of BIMSTEC led by Bangladesh has been approved by the 19th BIMSTEC Ministerial Meeting held on 09 March 2023.
-The Inter-Governmental Expert Group to develop an Action Plan on Blue Economy has been proposed by Bangladesh and Member States have been requested to nominate representatives for the expert group.
+After receiving nominations from all member States, the expert group has been formed.
+Bangladesh prepared a draft Plan of Action on Blue Economy which is expected to be finalized during the 1st Meeting of the BIMSTEC Expert Group on Blue Economy, proposed to be held in April 2025.